gz/rust-x86/kvmtest/README.md

 macro that works in guest ring 0 for our hypervisor, to check that `inw` does the right thing.

-You'll find more example tests in the [../tests/kvm/bin.rs|x86 tests].
+You'll find more example tests among the [x86 tests](../tests/kvm/bin.rs).

 ## kvmtest reference